brandontlocke/NERtwork/README.md

 1. Open Terminal
 2. Navigate to the folder containing these files (using `$ cd`) [if you have a folder 'project' on the Desktop, type (without the $) `$ cd Desktop/project`.]
 3. Type `$ sh batchner.sh`
-This will take a bit to run (4-5 files will likely take about a minute), but will print all of the results into a file in the same folder called `entities.csv`
+This will take a bit to run (it should generally do 4-5 files per minute), but will print all of the results into a file in the same folder called `entities.csv`

 ### Windows
 Download and install [Cygwin](https://www.cygwin.com/install.html).
 Once your files are arranged as above: